Likhith1201/salesence/README.md

 ## Contact

-Project maintained by *Bhagyaholkade*.
-If you have questions, suggestions or issues, feel free to reach out / open an issue.
+Project maintained by [Bhagyaholkade](https://github.com/Bhagyaholkade) and [Likhith Pullela](https://github.com/Likhith1201).
+If you have questions, suggestions, or issues, feel free to reach out or open an issue.